klimbeta/klimbeta/docs/development/DevilsAdvocate.md

 ::: danger Argument

-Climbing is totally different from Gymnastics, Freestyle Skiing, and Breakdancing, so they can't be used to create a BetaComp in climbing.
+Climbing is totally different from Gymnastics, Freestyle Skiing, and Breakdancing, so they can't be used to create a BetaComp in Climbing.

 :::